nikita-volkov/lawful-conversions/README.md

 This library tackles this problem with a lawful typeclass hierarchy, making it evident what any of its instances do and it provides property-tests for you to validate your instances.

+# Prior work and acknowledgements

+This library is a direct successor of the "[isomorphism-class](https://hackage.haskell.org/package/isomorphism-class)" library, expanding upon the patterns discovered there.
+It also shares some ideas with "[control-iso](https://hackage.haskell.org/package/control-iso)" and "[type-iso](https://hackage.haskell.org/package/type-iso)".